inmindgit/origenes/README.md

 ## Smart Contract

 This platforms works with Smart Contracts based on aeternity.com blockchain .
-The associated contract repo can be find here:

-https://github.com/inmindgit/origenes (this doesn't need to be installed for making this project work unless you want to run it fully local)
+(this doesn't need to be installed for making this project work unless you want to run it fully local)

-1) Go to https://github.com/inmindgit/origenes_node and follow steps
+1) First install the web platform by following https://github.com/inmindgit/origenes_node guide

 # Orígenes quick start smart contract install